dandi/dandi-archive/doc/design/zarr-publish-1.md

 ## Requirements (Target date: April 30, 2024)

 1. Publish Dandisets that contain Zarr archives.
 2. If the same Zarr archive is uploaded to multiple Dandisets, then the Zarr archive should not be re-uploaded.
+This requirement would mirror the behavior of non-Zarr asset blobs.

 ## Implementation details